Ayfri/RAG/api/README.md

 ## Notes

 * Indices persist on disk; loading an existing RAG is instant.
+* Each RAG has its own configuration file that persists its model settings and system prompt.
+* Configuration changes are applied immediately to new queries and index operations.
 * The current implementation is kept intentionally small (<200 lines per file).
 Feel free to extend `RAGService` with new capabilities (metadata, permissions, etc.).
 * All code follows the repository coding guidelines (tabs, single quotes, english).
 * API documentation is available at `http://localhost:8000/docs` when running the server.